 Many small businesses wonder whether to invest in paid traffic or work on their SEO to gain better organic results.
-Some will even come with arguments how one is better than the other.
+Some will even come with arguments about how one is better than the other.
 Practically, none of the sources gives “better” traffic.
 It is true each has its benefit against the other.
 However, both can be applied to give businesses optimum results.
 So, how should you decide whether to use paid traffic or free/organic traffic – or even both?
 Here is a quick guide:

 The Timeline of Your Goals

 It is important to consider your website traffic goals.
 If you are looking for a quick boost to your website traffic, then a PPC (Pay Per Click) ad will do.
-Basically, you will begin enjoying results immediately your ad runs.
+Basically, you will begin enjoying results immediately after your ad runs.
 Nevertheless, you’ll have to pay more to sustain it for long if you are to enjoy long-term benefits.
 This is where organic traffic comes in.

 When thinking about long-term benefits, organic traffic is your best bet.
 As mentioned earlier, this form of traffic relies on Search Engine Optimization.
-Proper SEO practices involve coming up with quality content, adopting a stellar linking structure and writing precise meta descriptions.
+Proper SEO practices involve coming up with quality content, adopting a stellar linking structure, and writing precise meta descriptions.
 If you work on an effective SEO strategy, it may take longer to deliver results, but will definitely give you valuable traffic and audience in the long run.

 The Kind of Traffic You’re Looking For